Sunday-AMATARE/Sunday-AMATARE.github.io/_pages/about.md

 News
 ======
+* July 2024: Excited to win an NSF travel grant to attend the 2024 Open AI Cellular (OAIC) workshop at Mississippi State University🎉
 * May 2024: I gave a Poster Presentation at IEEE DySPAN Conference in Washington DC.
 * May 2024: Excited to receive the Graduate Dean's 2024 Summer Research Assistantship🎉
-* April 2024: Excited to receive Jeff and Lisa Smith Outstanding Graduate Researcher Award 🎉
+* April 2024: Excited to receive Jeff and Lisa Smith Outstanding Graduate Researcher Award🎉
 * March 2024: Our poster paper "Testbed Design for Robot Navigation Through Differential Ray Tracing" is accepted in IEEE International Symposium on Dynamic Spectrum Access Networks (DySPAN).
-* February 2024: Excited to receive an Honourable Mention Award for the SCFR PhD Lightning Talk Competition 🎉
+* February 2024: Excited to receive an Honourable Mention Award for the SCFR PhD Lightning Talk Competition🎉
 * February 2024: I and Michelle Samson got nominated to represent CSE Department at the CoE Annual Banquet.